-Landmarks in Boston and Cambridge Honor Politician Thomas 'Tip' O’Neill of North Cambridge
+Landmarks in Boston, Cambridge, Cape Cod and Donegal Honor Politician Thomas 'Tip' O’Neill of North Cambridge

 Courtesy of Boston College Photo Archives